Steps in this module:

 Be cheerful, courteous, and respectful throughout the interaction.
 Remain calm at all times, even when the customer or co-worker is rude.
-If you believe that your ability to do your best work is compromised, then talk to your boss about what is going on so that the two of you can work it out.
+If you believe that your ability to do your best work is compromised, then talk to your supervisor about what is going on so that the two of you can work it out.

 Go the Extra Mile

 Whatever the extra step may be, take it.
-For instance, if someone walks into your department and asks you where to find a specific office, don’t just say, “It’s on the north side of the building.”
+For instance, if someone walks into your department and asks you where to find a specific office, don’t just say, “It is on the north side of the building.”
 Escort the person there.
 Wait and see if he or she finds the office in question.

 TIP: They may not mention it to you, but people notice when you make an extra effort.
 They may even tell your supervisor about it.